Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Pity The Cat.md

 *[[Bystanders]]: Innocents (motivation: to do the right thing)*

 The town was always proud of its huge population of cats.
 They were well-fed, sheltered, and treated with love and respect.
-Nowadays people still like them but many residents have no time to play with and care for the little felines.
+Nowadays people still like them but [[many]] residents have no time to play with and care for the little felines.

 Jacob’s spell still affects all the cats in the city.
 Every time The Starry

 Order tries to influence the town, the cats meow and yowl throughout the night.
 Nowadays, however, their cries offer a weaker protection because they are regularly drowned out by the noises of passing cars and trains.

 ![[image141.png]]When a cat is taken away from the town, they lose the connection to the spell.
-On the other hand, a cat who comes into the town will join the spell within a few days.
+On the other [[hand]], a cat who comes into the town will join the spell within a few days.

 # Marjan Claes